gvacaliuc/elec240website/docs/lab6/experiment_6-3.md

 **Take a screenshot.**

-Note that the frequency axis is labeled in terms of the Nyquist frequency, which is the sampling rate.
+Note that the frequency axis is labeled in terms of the Nyquist frequency, which is half the sampling rate.
 So for our sampling rate, 1 corresponds to 5 kHz.
 Although it is a little distorted because of the logarithmic scaling, this is a close relative of our old friend $sin(x)/x$.
 Also note that the jumps in phase are caused by a change in sign of the transfer function (the magnitude is